filip-gregurevic/master-thesis/README.md

 ### Elasticsearch

+You can find selected HTTP-requests to your local Elasticsearch instance in the postman collection in the `/postman` folder.

 1. Start trial: Necessary for using AI
 2. Import the pretrained model
 3. Import the data into an index